getodk/docs/contributing.rst

     - :doc:`Cygwin <cygwin>`
     - `gitbash <https://git-for-windows.github.io/>`_

-  Contributions to this guide with explanations and help for Windows users is greatly appreciated.
+  The lead maintainers of this docs repo are not Windows users, so we rely on our contributor community to keep Windows-specific information complete and accurate.
+Contributions to this guide with explanations and help for Windows users are greatly appreciated.

 Contributing to the docs requires interacting with git, Github, Python, and Sphinx, which requires the use of the Terminal.
 This is common among Linux users.
 Mac users unfamiliar with the Terminal can learn more from `this tutorial <https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855>`_.